 any issue that relates to your bankruptcy assets or Chapter 13 plan, and

-The 2004 Exam is not like a 341 meeting of creditors.
+The 2004 exam is not like a 341 meeting of creditors.
 It is more formal and involves a more detailed investigation of issues related to your bankruptcy.
 It is similar to a deposition, sometimes requiring the production of documents.
-However, unlike a deposition, the witness who is the subject of a 2004 Exam is not always entitled to attorney representation or cross-examination, and the right to object to questions is limited.
+However, unlike a deposition, the witness who is the subject of a 2004 exam is not always entitled to attorney representation or cross-examination, and the right to object to questions is limited.

 “Any party in interest” can request a 2004 Exam.
 That can include:

-your bankrutpcy trustee
+your bankruptcy trustee

 Most commonly, the trustee or a creditor requests the 2004 Exam.